-Dr. Stuart Weitzman has spent a lot of time to become ART® certified in all 8 areas – Spine, Upper Extremity, Lower Extremity, Long Tract Nerve Entrapments, Biomechanics, Ironman® Provider, Masters, Active Palpation and SFMA.
-Dr. Weitzman has been leading the ART® treatment team at Ironman® Lake Placid since 2011, volunteering his time to treat the athletes competing in the days leading up to the race and helping out during the race.
+Dr. Stuart Weitzman has spent a lot of time to become ART® certified in all level 1 and level 2 courses – Spine, Upper Extremity, Lower Extremity, Long Tract Nerve Entrapments, Biomechanics, Ironman® Provider, Masters, Active Palpation and SFMA.
+Dr. Weitzman led the ART® treatment team at Ironman® Lake Placid from 2011-2017, volunteering his time to treat the athletes competing in the days leading up to the race and helping out during the race.
+He is also an Assistant Instructor for ART where he helps teach ART to other providers for post-graduate education.

 ART® is utilized for Injury Care and for Performance Care